StarChart-Labs/flare-publishing-plugins/README.md

 Introduces standard behavior for POM information MavenPublications

 See the [usage documentation](./doc/pom-published-info.md) for information and requirements for applying the plug-in

+### org.starchartlabs.flare.docker-base

+Introduces a standard configuration extension `containers` for specifying docker container values

+See the [usage documentation](./doc/docker-base.md) for information and requirements for applying the plug-in

+### org.starchartlabs.flare.docker-build

+Introduces a standard configuration of tasks for `containers` for building docker containers

+See the [usage documentation](./doc/docker-build.md) for information and requirements for applying the plug-in

 ## Collaborators